moneroexamples/generic-xmr-scanner/README.md

  - transactions with integrated payment ids,
  - and more ...

-## Online version
+## Online stagenet version

-The current development version of the scanner on stagenet network is available at:
+The current development version of the scanner on the stagenet network is available at:

  - [http://139.162.60.17:9100/](http://139.162.60.17:9100/)